StalkerBot/StalkerBot/README.md

 Welcome to StalkerBot

+The program used:
+1- Regular Expressions to recognize numbers and emails 2- Used Compromise.cool NLP API to extract verbs, nouns, adverbs, hashtags, places and so on...
+3- Google Custom Search API to extract feed queries
+4- PIPL API to extract people information such as names, emails, ages, social media accounts and photos.
+5- One Line Joker to add some fun to the bot where it can tell jokes.

 You can do the following things with the bot:

 0- the original purpose: Stalk a person using name, email and number.